Metric-affine gravitation theory: Dynamical variables

 is the torsion tensor of $\Gamma$.

-Due to this splitting, metric-affine gravitation theory possesses a different collection of dynamic variables which are a pseudo-Riemannian metric, a non-metricity tensor and a torsion tensor.
-As a consequence, a Lagrangian of metric-affine gravitation theory can contain different terms expressed both in a curvature of a connection $\Gamma$ and its torsion and non-metricity tensors.
+Due to this splitting, metric-affine gravitation theory possesses a different collection of dynamical variables compared to General Relativity; namely, a pseudo-Riemannian metric, a non-metricity tensor and a torsion tensor.
+As a consequence, a Lagrangian of metric-affine gravitation theory can be expressed both in terms of the curvature of a connection $\Gamma$ and its torsion and non-metricity tensors.
 In particular, a metric-affine f(R) gravity, whose Lagrangian is an arbitrary function of a scalar curvature $R$ of $\Gamma$, is considered.